nosana-ci/docs.nosana.io/docs/programs/jobs.md

 The job has be finished and the job expiration time has to be exceeded.

 #### Account Info

+The following 3 account addresses should be provided when invoking this instruction.

 | Name                   | Type                                                                                    | Description                                                                                       |
 |------------------------|-----------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------|